 I knew from a young age that I wanted to be a writer.
 Well, actually I wanted to be a ballerina, an archaeologist, a teacher, AND a writer, all at the same time.
 But after a while I figured out that I’d never taken a ballet lesson in my life, I didn’t particularly like to get dirty, and I hated being in a classroom all day, so that really only left writer as my future job.
 My family advised me to get a back up plan, which meant, “study something else in school that you can earn a living at while waiting for your books to sell.”
 So I studied graphic design, tested out of as many classes as I possibly could to avoid sitting in so many classrooms, and got my degree.

 I’m still a web designer by day and write my books during my lunch hours and at night.
-I currently live in North Carolina with my husband and our menagerie of pets: two dogs–Chloe and Zoey–and five cats–Elmo, Bandit, Kit, BC, and Butter.
+I currently live in North Carolina with my husband and our menagerie of pets: two dogs–Chloe and Zoey–and seven cats–Bandit, Kit, BC, Butter, Cheddar, Taffy, and Dodger.